jamwt/dreadlock/README.md

 Issuing `lock` will block the calling client for `timeout` milliseconds until either the key is held exclusively by this client or the timeout elapses.
+Keys must contain only ascii letters and digits.

 The response will be either:

     l locked\r\n